csinva/csinva.github.io/_notes/ai/ml.md

 ## hierarchical

-- Two approaches:
+- two approaches:
-    1. Bottom-up agglomerative clustering - starts with each object in separate cluster then joins
+    1. bottom-up agglomerative clustering - starts with each object in separate cluster then joins
-    2. Top-down divisive - starts with 1 cluster then separates
+    2. top-down divisive - starts with 1 cluster then separates
 - ex. starting with each item in its own cluster, find best pair to merge into a new cluster
     - repeatedly do this to make a tree (dendrogram)
-- distances between clustersdefined by *linkage function*
+- distances between clusters defined by *linkage function*
   - single-link - closest members (long, skinny clusters)
   - complete-link - furthest members  (tight clusters)
   - average - most widely used